rqp314/BrainZag/README.md

 - Adaptive difficulty - based on your recent performance.
 BrainZag models your current **working memory capacity** and slowly expands it by introducing more distinct colors per sliding window.
 This allows for a smoother experience and avoids random difficulty spikes
 - Infinite mode - why stop after 20 trials
 - Responsive UI - doesnt look and feel like any other N-back app
-- Daily time progress bar - it is recommended that you train 20 minutes per day
+- Daily time progress bar - it is recommended that you **train 20 minutes per day**
-- Works fully offline - load the page once and going forward it will work even without internet
+- Works fully offline - load the page once and it will keep working even without internet

 <br>